All That season 7

-The first episode of the seventh season on All That featured special guests Frankie Muniz and Aaron Carter and aired on January 19, 2002.
-This season ran from January 19, 2002, to May 4, 2002, with 13 episodes aired, the fewest out of all the other seasons.
-The season was taped from August to December 2001.
+The first episode of the seventh season on All That featured special guests Frankie Muniz and Aaron Carter, premiering on January 19, 2002 and concluding on May 4, 2002, with 13 episodes aired, the fewest out of all the other seasons.

 Many changes happened to the show before the start of this season.
 The entire cast of the previous season left the show.
 Nickelodeon replaced them with new cast members, who would bring in fresh material.
-The new cast included Chelsea Brummet, Jack DeSena, Lisa Foiles, Bryan Hearne, Shane Lyons, Giovonnie Samuels and Kyle Sullivan.
-Of the cast, Brummet, DeSena, Foiles and Sullivan would remain on the show for the entire reboot period from 2002 to 2005, similar to original cast member, Josh Server remaining present for the entire original period from 1994 to 2000.
+The new cast included Chelsea Brummet, Jack DeSena, Lisa Foiles, Bryan Hearne, Shane Lyons, Giovonnie Samuels, and Kyle Sullivan.
+Of the seven cast members, Brummet, DeSena, Foiles, and Sullivan would remain on the show for the entire reboot period from 2002 to 2005, similar to original cast member Josh Server remaining present for the entire original period from 1994 to 2000.

 Other changes occurred before the start of the season as well.
-The show got rid of the long-running sketch Vital Information, which had been featured in every show since the second episode of the first season, but resumed in season 10 with Lil' JJ as host.
+Several sketches from the original run were removed, including Vital Information, which had been featured in every show since the second episode of the first season, but resumed in season 10 with Lil' JJ as host.
 It was replaced with a new sketch called Know Your Stars, which was featured in almost every episode of this season and onward.
-The show also got rid of the traditional green room, where the cast would hang out.
-In this season, the cast would be featured walking around the studio instead of being in one area.
+Also, in this season, instead of having the traditional green room, where the cast would hang out, the cast would be featured walking around the studio instead of being in one area.
 Another change was the absence of Kevin Kopelow, the stage manager who was usually hurt in some way.
-He was replaced with Pickle Boy, a random person who would usually be seen offering people pickles.
+He was replaced with Pickle Boy (played by Brian Peck), a random person who would usually be seen offering people pickles.